-- FIA_UAU.5.2/PACE The TSF shall authenticate any user's claimed identity according to the following rules: - 1.
-Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol. - 2.
-The TOE accepts the authentication attempt as Personalization Agent by the Basic Access Control Authentication Mechanism with Personalization Agent Keys. - 3.
-After run of the Chip Authentication Protocol Version 1 the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism v.1. - 4.
-The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol v.1 only if the terminal uses the public key presented during the Chip Authentication Protocol v.1 and the secure messaging established by the Chip Authentication Mechanism v.1. - 5. none
+FIA_UAU.5.2/PACE follow SF shall authenticate any user's claimed identity according to the ing rules: Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol.
+2. The TOE accepts the authentication attempt asPersonalization Agent by the Symmetric AuthenticationMechanism with Personalization Agent Keys.
+3. After run of the Chip Authentication Protocol Version 1 the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism v.1.
+4. The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol v.1 only if the terminal uses the public key presented during the Chip Authentication Protocol v.1 and the secure messaging established by the Chip Authentication Mechanism v.1.
+5. If PACE Chip Authentication Mapping has been performed instead of Chip Authentication Protocol Version 1 the TOE accepts the authentication attempt by means of the Terminal Authentication Protocol v.1 only if the terminal uses the public key presented during the PACE Chip Authentication Mapping and the secure messaging established by the PACE Protocol.